This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 Anything else?

-Get in touch today!
-Our partnerships team is happy to answer any queries and guide you through the process of booking the school trip of a lifetime!
+Our Partnerships Team is happy to answer any queries and guide you through the process of booking the school trip of a lifetime!

 Who are Projects Abroad?

-We have been taking students overseas since 1992 and work in over 20 developing and emerging countries across Africa, Asia and Latin America.
+We have been taking students overseas since 1992 and work in over 20 developing and emerging countries across Europe, Africa, Asia and Latin America.

 Key to our work is the dedicated in-country staff whose diverse skill sets, local knowledge and love of their community allow us to develop relevant, immersive and worthwhile schedules for school trips which give the students responsibility and teach them to see the world through a different lens.

-We offer programmes in community development, conservation, construction, education, sports, empowerment, human rights and healthcare among many others.
-These projects are designed to contribute towards the United Nations Sustainable Development Goals, broadening the student experience to see the contribution of a few going towards a movement for global change.
+We offer programmes in community development, conservation, construction, education, sports, empowerment, human rights, and healthcare, among many others.
+These projects are designed to contribute to the United Nations Sustainable Development Goals, broadening the student experience to see the contribution of a few to a movement for global change.

 All school trips are individualised.
 We realise that each school has its own goals and interests, and the students have their own passions.
 We work with the school to develop a tailored itinerary that reflects their values and allows the students to make a connection with the community in which they serve.